 We put each through their paces in our unremitting try-outs, to see if they’re practical, safe, fully featured and have the endurance to see you through.
 But are there any surprises in store?
 See which were victorious through the links below.

 Looking to jump straight to full results?
-Check out our top cars for 2018.
+Check out our best cars to buy.

 The Fiesta has dominated the small hatchback market for years, and Ford claims the seventh-generation Fiesta is the most technologically advanced small car around.